 Clerkship Exam Fail FAQ

-Students who are not on Academic Probation: You may proceed with scheduling an exam retake.
-Student Progress Committee (SPC) reviews all students who fail a clerkship exam, and will send a letter acknowledging permission to retake the exam, but you do not need to wait for this letter to schedule.
+The Student Progress Committee (SPC) reviews all students who fail a clerkship exam and will send a letter acknowledging permission to retake the exam, but you do not need to wait for this letter to schedule your exam retake.

 Students are responsible for scheduling their exam retakes.
 Students can retake the clerkship exam on any regularly scheduled clerkship exam administration (Fridays at the end of the 4th/6th/8th/12th week of any quarter–see dates below).
 We suggest that you schedule your exam retake as soon as possible; the farther you are from your original rotation, the more difficulty you are likely to have refreshing the specialty-specific content.